sithilaKonara/aws_terraform_project/README.md

 # aws_terraform_project

-This project contains the Terraform code for deploying an Onprem server patching automation which has been built on AWS.
+This project contains the Terraform code for deploying resources for an Onprem server patching automation on AWS.

 ## File Structure